thomasrotchford/CS386-2024-multiPainter/Deliverables/D2_Requirements.md

     Main Flow:
     1. The user opens the login/sign up page or the main interface page.
-    2. The user losg in/signs up.
+    2. The user logs in/signs up.
     3. The user picks game mode and may play once screen is used.
     4. The user may or may not choose to save this art.
 They can also change tyhe game mode using the side screen.